Chinese crocodile lizard: Classification

 Shinisaurus was once also regarded as a member of Xenosauridae, but most recent studies of the evolutionary relationships of anguimorphs consider Shinisaurus to be more closely related to monitor lizards and helodermatids than to Xenosaurus.
 It is now placed as the only living member of the clade Shinisauria within the Anguimorpha.
+Although Shinisaurus is closely related to helodermatids, venomous, a 2023 proteomic analysis of the mandibular glands of S.crocodilurus found no toxinrelated proteins, indicating that the Chinese crocodile lizard itself is not venomous.
 The fossil record of Shinisauria extends back to the Early Cretaceous, over 120 million years ago, with fossils being known from Asia, Europe and North America.
+In 2026, paleontologists described Acutodon villeveyracensis from the Late Cretaceous of southern France, identified as the oldest known European pan-shinisaur and extending the group’s European fossil record by around 30 million years.

 Conservation

 Population dynamics

 A 2008 study, based on a 2004 survey, estimated that 950 crocodile lizards were left in China, split into eight isolated subpopulations.
 The largest subpopulation, with around 350 individuals, represents 36% of the entire population in China.
 A 1978 survey estimated the presence of 6,000 individuals, while a 1990 survey estimated around 2,500 individuals in the entirety of China.
-This points to severe population decline, on the order of 70-90% per subpopulation, in the 1978-2004 period.
+This points to severe population decline, on the order of 70-90% per subpopulation, in the 1978–2004 period.
 Five subpopulations appear to have been extirpated, including the only sites known from Hunan province.
 The smallest surviving subpopulations are likely unsustainable due to a lack of genetic diversity.
 A 2013 survey estimated that around 60 adults were left in Vietnam.
 Despite the discovery of an additional subpopulation near the border with China, the estimated adult population in Vietnam decreased to 41 by 2015.
 The rate of decline in Vietnam is nearly equivalent to 26 years in China.